Cassandra Peterson: Elvira begins: Movie Macabre

 In 1981, six years after the death of Larry Vincent, who starred as host Sinister Seymour of a Los Angeles weekend horror show called Fright Night, show producers began to bring the show back.

 The producers decided to use a hostess.
 They asked 1950s' horror hostess Maila Nurmi to revive The Vampira Show.
 Nurmi worked on the project for a short time, but quit when the producers would not hire Lola Falana to play Vampira.
 The station sent out a casting call, and Peterson auditioned and won the role.
 Producers left it up to her to create the role's image.
-She and her best friend, Robert Redding, came up with the sexy punk/vampire look after producers rejected her original idea to look like Sharon Tate's character in The Fearless Vampire Killers.
+She and her best friend, Robert Redding, came up with the sexy goth/vampire look after producers rejected her original idea to look like Sharon Tate's character in The Fearless Vampire Killers.
+They created the Elvira look by drawing inspiration from a Kabuki makeup book and the hairstyles of The Ronettes.

 Shortly before the first taping, producers received a cease and desist letter from Nurmi.
-Besides the similarities in the format and costumes, Elvira's closing line for each show, wishing her audience "Unpleasant dreams", was notably similar to Vampira's closer: "Bad dreams, darlings..." uttered as she walked off down a misty corridor.
+Besides the similarities in the format and costumes, Elvira's closing line for each show, wishing her audience "Unpleasant dreams," was notably similar to Vampira's closer: "Bad dreams, darlings..." uttered as she walked off down a misty corridor.
 The court ruled in favor of Peterson, holding that "'likeness' means actual representation of another person's appearance, and not simply close resemblance."
 Peterson claimed that Elvira was nothing like Vampira aside from the basic design of the black dress and black hair.
 Nurmi claimed that Vampira's image was based on Morticia Addams, a character in Charles Addams's cartoons that appeared in The New Yorker magazine.

 Peterson's Elvira character rapidly gained notice with her tight-fitting, low-cut, cleavage-displaying black gown.
 Adopting the flippant tone of a California "Valley girl", she brought a satirical, sarcastic edge to her commentary.
 She reveled in dropping risqué double entendres and making frequent jokes about her cleavage.
 In an AOL Entertainment News interview, Peterson said, "I figured out that Elvira is me when I was a teenager.
 She's a spastic girl.
 I just say what I feel and people seem to enjoy it."
 Her camp humor, sex appeal, and good-natured self-mockery made her popular with late-night movie viewers and her popularity soared.